A topic from the subject of Analysis in Chemistry.

 Data Analysis

-The data from nuclear chemistry and radioactive decay studies can be analyzed using a variety of statistical and mathematical techniques.
-These techniques include:
+Data from nuclear chemistry and radioactive decay studies are analyzed using various statistical and mathematical techniques:

 • Least squares regression